-1. TRIM stems off the green beans if desired.
+1. TRIM the stems off if using fresh green beans.
 SLICE the garlic and onion (skip this step if using garlic and onion powder).

 3. MAKE a large hollow in the middle of the pan, ADD garlic and onion into the hollow, and COOK until onion is translucent.
 (Alternatively, STIR in garlic and onion powder with the ground beef and COOK for 1 minute.)

 4. STIR in green beans, soy sauce and water.
-SIMMER, covered, over medium heat until green beans are tender, 10 minutes.
-Simmer for 5 minutes if using frozen green beans.
+SIMMER, covered, over medium heat until green beans are tender, 10 minutes (or 5 minutes if using frozen green beans).